jimburton/huffman-java/README.md

  4. Implement the `traverse` method in the `Branch` and `Leaf` classes.
 This method populates a map of characters and their Huffman codes from a Huffman tree.
-In the branch class this method should call itself recursively on the left and right children of the branch, passing new lists to each recursive call to `traverse`.
+In the branch class this method should call itself recursively on the left and right children of the branch.
+The recursive calls to `traverse` each take a reference to the map and a new (different) list.
 You need to add `false` to the list passed to the method call on the left-hand child, and `true` to the list passed to the right.
 These lists of booleans represent the path being taken.
 It is essential that the lists passed to the recursive calls are *deep copies* of the original list, not references (or aliases) to the same list -- otherwise changes to either list will show up in all lists.
 The easiest way to make a deep copy is by using the constructor of `ArrayList` that takes a list as an argument.
 For example:

     ```
     // make a deep copy of the list and add false to it